salomondush/Flixster/README.md

 *Flixster* shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

+## SETUP
+#You'll need to configure your api key and secrets:
+- Create a new folder apikey.properties
+- create an entry using the `API_KEY` variable constant: your api key variable should be sorrounded by double quotes

 ## User Stories